 Long Lasting Effects

-Rabbi Moshe Feinstein Zatzal says this passuk illustrates a great lesson about chinuch – educating our children.
+Rabbi Moshe Feinstein, zatzal, says this passuk illustrates a great lesson about chinuch – educating one’s children.
 Yaakov’s message to Yosef was simply defining successful parenting.
-He is saying to Yosef that the chinuch I, Yaakov, gave you enabled you to raise your children true to the values of Torah even in a foreign land without my presence.
+He is saying to Yosef that the chinuch, I, Yaakov, gave you enabled you to raise your children true to the values of Torah even in a foreign land without my presence.

-May we all see to follow in the footsteps of our forefather Yaakov and instill in our children a deep appreciation of who we are and for what we live.
+May we all follow in the footsteps of our forefather Yaakov and instill in our children a deep appreciation of who we are and for what we live.